The 100 Healthiest Foods on the Planet

 Okay, okay, we admit that’s not exactly breaking news, but did you know that when it comes to rapid weight loss some veggies reign supreme while others fall fairly flat in comparison?
 It’s true!
 Thanks to their specific nutritional profiles, certain produce-aisle picks can help you trim down by revving your metabolism, turning off belly fat genes and frying flab—and that’s on top of all their other health-boosting benefits.

 These powerful veggies remind us a bit of those overachievers you loved to hate in high school—you know, the ones who not only got straight A’s but also scored the hottest date to prom and got voted soccer captain, too.
 The primary difference between produce and Mr. Popular?
 Veggies don’t aim to make you jealous of their superhuman skills, they want you to use them to your advantage so you can reach your better body goals.
 Read on to learn which delicious picks fit the bill and discover delicious ways to incorporate them into your diet.

 Popeye’s favorite veggie is a great source of not only protein, but also vitamins A and C, antioxidants and heart-healthy folate.
 One cup of the green superfood has nearly as much protein as a hard-boiled egg—for half the calories.
 Looking to get the biggest nutritional bang for your buck?
 Be sure to steam your spinach instead of eating it raw.
 This cooking method helps retain vitamins and makes it easier for the body to absorb the green’s calcium content.
-Add a handful to soups, omelets, pasta dishes and veggie stir-fries, or simply steam it and top with pepper, garlic, olive oil and a squeeze of lemon.
-Or blend some into these 23 Best Protein Shake Recipes!
+Add a handful to soups, protein shakes, omelets, pasta dishes and veggie stir-fries, or simply steam it and top with pepper, garlic, olive oil and a squeeze of lemon.